 Roman Catacombs and Crypts

 Our tour starts at one of the Roman Catacombs, the Eternal City’s underground burial chambers where long winding passages unfold millennia of history among tombs and inventive handmade memorials, taking you to a time when Christianity was considered a simple cult whose members were executed as pagans and buried as martyrs.

 Basilica San Clemente

 Then it’s on to Basilica San Clemente where the sound of running water drove one clergyman to dig his way through the floor tiles.
-What he discovered was the “wedding cake” – layers of history piled on top of each other so that visitors today climb down to a 4th century church, the 2nd century remains of a Mithraic temple and finally, an incredibly preserved 1st century Roman street.
-With ruins reaching 57ft deep, it makes you wonder what lies beneath the rest of Rome.
+What he discovered were 'wedding cake' layers of history piled on top of each other so that visitors today climb down to a 4th century church, the 2nd century remains of a Mithraic temple and finally ruins that date back to the Great Fire under the reign of Nero in 64 AD.
+You'll even see the working aqueduct that led to the excavations in the first place.
+With ruins reaching nearly 60 feet deep, it makes you wonder what lies beneath the rest of Rome.

 Capuchin Crypt and Museum